 How the Spanish stay young has a lot to do with the food they eat

-If you meander through the La Boqueria market in Barcelona, there are over 900 vendors displaying the freshest and most appetizing food you’ve ever seen.
+If you meander through the La Boqueria market in Barcelona, over 900 vendors are displaying the freshest and most appetizing food you’ve ever seen.

 La Boqueria Food Market in Barcelona

 click on images to view full-size